Achievable logoAchievable logo

 Step 6: Putting it all together

 Combine what you know about intercepts, asymptotes, increasing/decreasing behavior, and concavity.
-For example, on (1,∞), f(x) is decreasing and concave up, so the right-hand branch must slope downward while bending upward.
+For example, on (1,∞), f(x) is decreasing and concave up, and a small curve has been drawn to depict this.

 Plot the asymptotes and intercepts, then sketch each branch to match the sign diagrams: